EddieChoCho/tech_notes/Java/High-PerformanceJavaPersistence.md

 ### 9.Connection Management and Monitoring

+#### 9.1 JPA connection management
+* The Java EE DataSource can be located through JNDI.
+In the persistence.xml configuration file.
+* The application developer must supply the JNDI name of the associated JTA or RESOURCE_LOCAL DataSource.
+* The transaction-type attribute must also match the data source transaction capabilities.

+* For a Java EE application it’s perfectly fine to rely on the application server for providing a fullfeatured DataSource reference.
+* Stand-alone applications are usually configured using dependency injection rather than JNDI.
+* Because most enterprise applications need connection pooling and monitoring capabilities anyway.
+* For this reason, JPA connection management is still an implementation specific topic, and the upcoming sections will dive into the connection provider mechanism employed by Hibernate.

 ##### 9.3.1 Hibernate statistics
 * Hibernate statistics gathers notifications related to database connections, Session transactions and even second-level caching usage.
 * For performance reasons, the statistics mechanism is disabled by default.